-In drafting the action plan, the Health Facilities Scotland (HFS) Waste Management Steering Group (WMSG) considered the actions required to meet the regulatory requirements facing NHS Boards looking specifically at the period 2016 - 2020.
+In drafting the action plan, the Health Facilities Scotland (HFS) Waste Management Steering Group (WMSG) considered the actions required to meet the regulatory requirements facing NHS Boards.
+Whilst this action plan addresses the period 2016-2020, many of the targets referenced have a deadline of 2025, these have been included within this plan as NHS Boards will need to develop and implement plans to reduce waste and increase recycling in the period 2016-2020 to meet these targets.
 The key waste regulatory requirements facing NHS Boards is outlined in Table 1 below.

-Year Requirement Source 2017 Reduce waste arisings by 7% against a 2011 baseline Making Things Last strategy 2020 Landfill ban on biodegradable municipal waste Waste (Scotland) Regulations 2012 2025 Maximum 5% of waste to landfill Making Things Last strategy 2025 Reduce waste arisings by 15% against a 2011 baseline Making Things Last strategy 2025 70% recycling rate Making Things Last strategy 2025 Reduce food waste arisings by 33% against a 2011 baseline Making Things Last strategy
+Year Requirement Source 2017 Reduce waste arisings by 7% against a 2011 baseline Making Things Last strategy 2020 Landfill ban on biodegradable municipal waste Waste (Scotland) Regulations 2012 2025 Maximum 5% of waste to landfill Making Things Last strategy 2025 Reduce waste arisings by 15% against a 2011 baseline Making Things Last strategy 2025 70% recycling rate Making Things Last strategy 2025 Reduce food waste arisings by 33% against a 2011 baseline Making Things Last strategy WMSG suggest using 2012/13 as a baseline year for residual waste as a complete data set